Inclement Weather Procedures

 - Division Four (Green) – “Dufferin County”

-Information on transportation cancellations or school closings due to severe weather is also available through the following radio and TV outlets:
+Information on transportation cancellations or school closings due to severe weather is also made available through local radio stations.

 In the event of a school closure that is not related to a bus cancellation, information will be posted on the board website and the website of the affected school.